 Good eats nearby: The Cheese Factory’s shop carries cheeses (of course), sandwiches, drinks and more, plus souvenirs and sundries.

-Where: Marin French Cheese Co., 7500 Red Hill Rd., Petaluma, Ca
+Where: Marin French Cheese Co., 7500 Red Hill Rd., Petaluma, CA

-Tilden Nature Area, East Bay
+Tilden Nature Area, Berkeley

 Tilden Park is nestled in the hills above Berkeley.
 It offers many wonderful areas with picnic tables and beautiful spots to lay picnic blankets.
 Two handy spots for parents traveling with young kids are the benches located near the carousel and the spot near Indian Camp, where a tot lot is located.
 The steam train, merry-go-round and Little Farm are star attractions, making Tilden Nature Area a popular destination for families year round.